 The VMIA issues domestic building insurance policies to eligible builders for building contracts that exceed $16,000.

-VMIA insures a home owner against defective or incomplete building work if the builder dies, becomes insolvent, disappears or has failed to comply with a VCAT or Court order made after 1 July 2015.
+VMIA insures a homeowner against defective or incomplete building work if the builder dies, becomes insolvent, or disappears.
+If your insurance policy was issued after 1 July 2015, it also provides coverage in some circumstances where the builder has failed to comply with a VCAT or Court order.

-For more information, visit the Domestic Building Insurance section of the VMIA website.
+For more information and to find out about making a claim, visit the Domestic Building Insurance section of the VMIA website.

 Victorian Civil and Administrative Tribunal (VCAT)